 As we’ve seen together in the cell phone spy app article, there are much software that allows you to continuously record and monitor the activities we do on our smartphones.

-If you fear that your “melaphone” has been “infected” with one of these apps, I’m sorry, but the only solution you have to get rid of it is to format your smartphone.
+If you suspect that one of these apps has infected your “melaphone,” I’m sorry, but the only solution is to format your smartphone.
 To do this, you can go to the Settings> General> Reset iOS menu and select the Initialize content and settings option or turn it on to iTunes (as I explained in my tutorial on resetting iPhone ).

 Identity theft